Published

 First, get yourself a good list of targeted companies that you want to do business with and develop a strategy for reaching out cold.
 Prepare an email that is both personalized and direct

-• Tell the company about yourself and your company.
+• Tell the account company about yourself and your enterprise.

 • State your purpose for contacting them.